cliffordlab/cliffordlab.github.io/ethics.md

 post/chosen career.

-If you are a student and want me to talk about your grades and/or publications, please send readable digital versions.
+If you are a student and want me to talk about your grades and/or publications, please send readable digital versions of your transcripts and/or publications.

 Please add the full name, title and organisation (plus email) to whom the reference should be addressed at the top of the draft (please don’t